pybind/pybind11/docs/faq.rst

         return m.ptr();
     }

-The various ``init_ex`` functions are contained in separate files that can be compiled independently from another.
+The various ``init_ex`` functions should be contained in separate files that can be compiled independently from another.
 Following this approach will

-1. enable parallel builds (if desired).
+1. reduce memory requirements per compilation unit.

-2. allow for faster incremental builds (e.g. if a single class definiton is changed, only a subset of the binding code may need to be recompiled).
+2. enable parallel builds (if desired).

-3. reduce memory requirements.
+3. allow for faster incremental builds.
+For instance, when a single class definiton is changed, only a subset of the binding code will generally need to be recompiled.

 How can I create smaller binaries?
 ==================================